 Airport transfers on Day 1 and the final day in Windhoek, internal scheduled flights and transfers as noted, accommodations, meals and drinks as specified in your confirmed proposal (included at most safari camps), breakfast in city hotels, scheduled daily wildlife drives and activities as described in the itinerary, services of local camp guides and staff at each stop, and all park, camping and conservation area fees and taxes.

-Travel to and from start and end point of trip, any meals and drinks not specified in your confirmed proposal, services of an NHA Expedition Leader (this can be booked upon request at an additional cost), private vehicles if required for children ages six to 12, gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, any increase in park, camping or conservancy fees, optional travel insurance, and required medical evacuation insurance.
+Travel to and from start and end point of trip, any meals and drinks not specified in your confirmed proposal, services of a Nat Hab Expedition Leader (this can be booked upon request at an additional cost), private vehicles if required for children ages six to 12, gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, any increase in park, camping or conservancy fees, optional travel insurance, and required medical evacuation insurance.

 Easy to Moderate